What is an Accessible Document?

 Bullet list icon

-Screen reader users will have an easier experience understanding your item lists if you use the bullet or numbered list features found on most word-processors.
+Screen reader users will have an easier experience with item lists if you use the bullet or numbered list features found on most word-processors,(Google Docs or Microsoft Word), content management systems (Drupal) and learning management systems (Canvas).

-• If the sequence of your item list does not matter, then use the bullet list feature
+• If the sequence in your item list does not matter, then use the bullet list feature

-• If the sequence of your item list does matter, then use the numbered list feature
+• If the sequence in your item list does matter, then use the numbered list feature

 • Impacts both visual users and visually-impaired users